WolfgangMehner/bash-support/bash-support/README.md

 additional hints and options which can improve speed and comfort when writing shell scripts.

-This plug-in can be used with Vim version 7.x.
+This plug-in can be used with Vim version 7.4+ and Neovim 0.2.1+.

 --------------------------------------------------------------------------------